zenonine/navi/navi/README.md

 );

-// This stack is child widget of BookPage widget RouteStack(
+// This stack is a child widget of BookPage widget RouteStack(
   pages: (context, state) => [BookOverviewPage(), BookDetailsPage(), BookReviewsPage()],
   updateRouteOnNewState: (state) {